matwilso/matwilso.github.io/_posts/gpt-sim.md

 And you only have to do well enough to bootstrap something like limited household robots (dish washing + laundry).
 Then you can use those in a Tesla-like data-collection [fleet](https://www.youtube.com/watch?v=Ucp0TTmvqOE&feature=youtu.be&t=6678), runnning experiments to make the models even more accurate.

 To caveat, it's hard to say how far we are from YouTube-GPT.
+It's possible that shoring up the current weaknesses proves to be extremely difficult.
 It’s possible text is a uniquely well-suited modality for progress here.
 But also there is image-GPT, and though it’s hella compute expensive, it at least strongly suggests that other modalities are conquerable.
 And to further caveat, if we do get YouTube-GPT, it’s probably not as simple as taking it out-of-the-box and using it for high-fidelity simulation.
 But with the wide range of tools already built on top of GPT3, it seems possible to jerry-rig this or at least use it to help bootstrap.

 ...